 Stainless Steel

 Stainless steel is what you would come across most often in everyday life.
 From household items such as scissors or utensils, stainless steel is also used to make many of the medical instruments in hospitals.
-Containing high amounts of chromium and nickel, stainless steel is extremely resistant to corrosion and Stainless Steel hospital toolsother chemical reactions earning it the name “stainless”.
+Containing high amounts of chromium and nickel, stainless steel is extremely resistant to corrosion and other chemical reactions earning it the name “stainless”.
 It’s easy to sterilize and clean as well as polish.

 Understanding all of these variations and nuances of steel is what allows Hascall Steel Company to specifically order the right combination to meet our customer’s needs.
 We make use of our state-of-the art testing labs on site to determine the exact chemical and mechanical properties of our steel.
 Determining the strength, ductility, and weldability of these steels is a top priority for us, so we can better deliver to you, the customer, the exact grade and specification required for your manufacturing process.